DjangoGirls/tutorial/django_forms/README.md

 Feel free to change the title or the text and save changes!

 Congratulations!
-Your application is more and more complete!
+Your application is getting more and more complete!

 If you need more information about Django forms you should read the documentation: https://docs.djangoproject.com/en/1.6/topics/forms/